2023 SERIES REGULATIONS

 3.2 Each team is allowed 3 different guest racers not part of original roster submission, based on these guidelines.

-2. No guest racers may be added after the Intelligentsia Cup (July 29, 2023).
+2. No guest racers may be added after the Salt Lake Criterium (July 6, 2024).

 3. No racer may be a guest on more than one team per calendar year.
 If a racer is a guest on a team, they must stay with that team or return to their original team.
 They may not move on to a third or fourth team.